LAWASIA Environmental

 Session 1: Opening session

-• Mr Yap Teong Liang, President of LAWASIA
+• Mr Teong Liang Yap, President of LAWASIA

-• Chief Justice, Sir Gibuma Gibbs Salika, GCL KBE CSM OBE - Supreme and National Courts of Justice of Papua New Guinea
+• Sir Gibuma Gibbs Salika GCL KBE CSM OBE, Chief Justice of Papua New Guinea, Supreme and National Courts of Papua New Guinea

-• Mr Hubert Numane, President of Papua New Guinea Law Society
+• Mr Hubert Numane, President of Law Society of Papua New Guinea

 • Mr Steven Thiru, President of Commonwealth Lawyers Association